outaagunga/documentation/online_job_search.md

 ---

 🧩 *You can reuse this workbook for multiple job searches — simply duplicate it and update your inputs for each new role or career path.*

+Here’s your **fine-tuned version** — tightened for clarity, rhythm, and flow while keeping the same relatable, conversational tone that makes it engaging:

+---

+# 💡 If I Lost Everything, Here’s Exactly What I’d Do to Make My First $100 on Gumroad (From Scratch)

+*Always prepare for the worst — because it can happen anytime.*

+**By Ayo** · *5 min read · 2 days ago*

+---

+I think about this sometimes — what if I woke up tomorrow and everything was gone?

+No followers.
+No products.
+No email list.
+Nothing.

+Just a phone, an internet connection, and a brain packed with lessons from past mistakes.

+Scary?
+Yeah.
+But also... kind of exciting.

+Because if I had to start again from absolute zero, I know *exactly* what I’d do to make my first $100 online — using Gumroad (or **Selar**, if you’re in Africa).

+Let’s rebuild it from scratch, step by step.

+---

+## Step 1: Forget Fancy — Start Simple

+If I’m starting over, I don’t need a logo, a website, or a team.
+What I *do* need is a real problem people want solved — and a simple product that solves it fast.

+People don’t buy “products.”
+They buy **shortcuts**.

+* Busy creators pay for templates.
+* Confused beginners pay for guides.
+* Overwhelmed marketers pay for systems.

+So I’d grab a notebook (or open Google Docs) and list everything I know — even the “small” skills.

+Then I’d ask:

+* “What do people always ask me about?”
+* “What would someone rather pay for than figure out alone?”

+That’s where your first digital product idea hides.

+---

+## Step 2: Create a “Quick Win” Product

+Here’s a truth most beginners ignore:
+You don’t need a masterpiece to make money.
+You just need something that delivers a **quick win** — ideally in 10 minutes or less.

+Proven ideas:

+* **Notion templates** (planners, trackers, content calendars)
+* **Mini eBooks or guides** (how to start, how to grow, how to fix)
+* **Prompt packs** (for ChatGPT, Midjourney, or marketing tasks)
+* **Checklists or swipe files** (for social media posts, emails, etc.)

+Keep it simple.
+A $10–$20 product that fixes one annoying problem can make your first $100 way faster than chasing perfection.

+---

+## Step 3: Build It in One Day

+No endless planning.
+Just one focused day of creating.

+Use:

+* **Canva** → visuals or templates
+* **Google Docs / Notion** → guides or planners
+* **ChatGPT** → outlines, structure, or editing help

+When it’s done, don’t aim for perfect.
+Aim for **helpful**.

+*Done and helpful beats beautiful and unfinished.*

+---

+## Step 4: Set Up on Gumroad (or Selar)

+Now it’s time to go live.

+Gumroad makes it ridiculously easy — almost criminally so.

+1. Create a free account at [gumroad.com](https://gumroad.com) *(Or use [Selar.co](https://selar.co) if you’re in Africa — better local payments.)*
+2. Click **“New Product.”**
+3. Upload your file.
+4. Write a short, emotional description — focus on the problem it solves.
+5. Add 2–3 mockup images (Canva is perfect for this).
+6. Set your price between **$10–$20.**

+That’s it — you’re officially part of the digital economy.
+No inventory.
+No investors.
+Just you, your ideas, and the internet.

+---

+## Step 5: Promote — The Fun (and Free) Part

+Most people post once and quit.
+That’s like opening a restaurant and telling only one friend.

+If I lost everything, I’d promote like a **human**, not a salesman.

+**Here’s how:**

+### 1. Reddit

+Join subreddits in your niche (e.g., r/Notion, r/SideHustle, r/AITools).
+Give genuine advice first.
+Then naturally mention your product when relevant.

+> I once made $100 from a single helpful Reddit comment that linked to my Gumroad page.

+### 2. Twitter/X

+Post short, valuable threads.
+Example:

+> “5 Free Tools I Used to Create a Notion Template That Sold 40 Copies on Gumroad.”

+Simple, transparent posts like that perform surprisingly well.

+### 3. TikTok or Reels

+Show your product in action.
+People love “behind the scenes” videos — even 200 views can bring your first few buyers.

+### 4. Facebook Groups / WhatsApp Communities

+Lead with value.
+Then soft-sell.

+> “I built a Notion planner that helps creators stay consistent — happy to share if anyone’s interested.”

+---

+## Step 6: Follow Up and Build Trust

+After your first few sales, **don’t vanish.**

+Message your buyers or email them (if you collected emails).
+Ask:

+* “What did you love about the product?”
+* “What could I improve?”

+That’s how you turn a $100 hustle into a $1,000 business — by listening and improving.

+People support creators who treat them like humans, not ATMs.

+---

+## Step 7: Reinvent and Repeat

+When that first $100 hits your balance, you’ll feel it — that rush that says,

+> “I can actually do this.”

+Now use that momentum.

+Every product teaches you something new: what sells, what flops, what people truly need.

+Repeat the process — smarter, faster, simpler.

+That’s how $100 becomes $1,000.
+Then $10,000.
+Then freedom.

+---

+## Final Thoughts

+If I lost everything, I wouldn’t panic.

+I’d grab a notebook, create something useful, list it on Gumroad or Selar, and talk about it everywhere.

+Because the internet doesn’t care where you’re starting from.
+It rewards those who **show up** and **solve problems.**

+You don’t need followers.
+You don’t need luck.
+You just need a plan — and the guts to press *“publish.”*

+Your first $100 is already waiting.
+All you have to do is start.

+---